Spaces of smooth embeddings and configuration categories: Operads and fiberwise complete Segal spaces

 Let $V$ and $W$ be finite dimensional real vector spaces.
-One of the main outcomes of this unrelenting section is an identification (weak homotopy equivalence) of
+One of the main outcomes of this section is an identification (weak homotopy equivalence) of

-with the space of derived morphisms of operads from the operad of little discs in $V$ to the operad of little discs in $W$.
+with the space of derived morphisms of operads from the operad of little disks in $V$ to the operad of little disks in $W$.
 An immediate corollary is that

 can be identified with the space of sections of a fibration $E\to M$ defined as follows.
-The fiber over $x\in M$ is the space of pairs $(y,h)$ where $y\in N$ and $h$ is a derived morphism of operads, from the operad of little discs in $T_xM$ to the operad of little discs in $T_yN$.
+The fiber over $x\in M$ is the space of pairs $(y,h)$ where $y\in N$ and $h$ is a derived morphism of operads, from the operad of little disks in $T_xM$ to the operad of little disks in $T_yN$.
 This identification is intended to make theorem~\ref{thm-main} and corollary~\ref{cor-main} more applicable.
 There is a variant for the case with boundary.